Ronaldo loses Portugal spot to sully World Cup journey - WHIZ News

 First came the explosive interview with Piers Morgan that shaped the start of his fifth World Cup campaign.
 Then the fallout, which included the termination of his contract at Manchester United.

 Then came Tuesday night and the moment that might be looked back on as the start of the end of his glittering, record-breaking international career.
-Not only was he dropped by his national team, but the 21-year-old player who replaced him — Goncalo Ramos — scored a remarkable hat trick.
+Not only was he dropped from the starting lineup, but the 21-year-old player who replaced him — Goncalo Ramos — scored a remarkable hat trick.

 Just imagine the thoughts going through Ronaldo’s head as he trudged off the field after playing around 20 minutes as a substitute?